TOP TEN U.S.

 - Return to Mackinaw City and explore its attractions, including Colonial Michilimackinac.

 - End your road trip with views of the Mackinac Bridge, connecting Michigan’s upper and lower peninsulas.
-If you are just enjoying the ratings of top road trips, enjoy this 10 minute video crossing the bridge.
+If you are just enjoying the ratings of top road trips, enjoy this 10-minute video crossing the bridge.
 Watch out for road construction.

 In summary, this 4-day Great Lakes road trip offers a mix of city exploration, natural beauty, and cultural experiences.
 Keep in mind that the Great Lakes region has much more to offer, so if you have extra time, consider extending your trip to explore additional cities, parks, and landmarks along the shores of these magnificent lakes.
 This road trip would rank higher, but not as much fun in the winter, and involves quite a bit of time outside the car.